Historical negationism: Deception

 Deception includes falsifying information, obscuring the truth, and lying to manipulate public opinion about the historical event discussed in the revised history.
 The negationist historian applies the techniques of deception to achieve either a political or an ideological goal, or both.
 The field of history distinguishes among history books based upon credible, verifiable sources, which were peer-reviewed before publication; and deceptive history books, based upon unreliable sources, which were not submitted for peer review.
 The distinction among types of history books rests upon the research techniques used in writing a history.
 Verifiability, accuracy, and openness to criticism are central tenets of historical scholarship.
 When these techniques are sidestepped, the presented historical information might be deliberately deceptive, a "revised history".

 Denial

-Denial is defensively protecting information from being shared with other historians, and claiming that facts are untrue, especially denial of the war crimes and crimes against humanity perpetrated in the course of the World War II (1939–45) and the Holocaust (1933–45).
+Denial is defensively protecting information from being shared with other historians, and claiming that facts are untrue, especially denial of the war crimes and crimes against humanity perpetrated in the course of World War II (1939–1945) and the Holocaust (1933–1945).
 The negationist historian protects the historical-revisionism project by blame shifting, censorship, distraction, and media manipulation; occasionally, denial by protection includes risk management for the physical security of revisionist sources.